DallasMorningNews/chartwerk-editor/docs/how-chartwerk-makes-charts.md

 ### Ownership of tasks in Chartwerk

-- **Users** supply data and use the Editor's UI to specify chart formatting.
+- **Users** supply data and use the Editor's UI to specify chart format options.

 - **The Editor** turns user selections into an API.